hovermind/py-sheet/comment.md

 def get_info(line: str, delimiter: str = " ") -> Info:
     """\
-    Splits given line with specified delimiter and returns Info class If no delimiter is given, then space is used by default
+    Splits given line with specified delimiter and returns Info class.
+    If no delimiter is given, then space is used by default.

     Parameters
     ----------